Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Keep a list of important telephone numbers next to your phone.
 Include your doctor and relatives or friends you want to be contacted.

-Carry a list of all medications you take, and the dosage of each, in your wallet.
+Carry a list of all medicines you take, and the dosage of each, in your wallet.
 Include over-the-counter drugs, vitamins, and supplements.

-Write a brief medical history, including any other medical problems you have had and the dates.
-Keep this with the medication list.
+Write a brief health history, including any other medical problems you have had and the dates.
+Keep this with the medicine list.